 Let us talk about an example.
 We are standing still without movement, and we are shooting a person at a distance of ten meters with a wide-angle lens with an eighteen millimeters FL.
-We get a photo of a person in his entire height and much space around in edges.
+We get a photo of a person his entire height and much space around the edges.
 By changing the lens to another, for example, with 85mm, we also get a full-length image of a person, but now there will be less empty space around, and the person will be bigger.
 As a result, we get the image on a larger scale and cropped empty areas.

 2. Remember the effect of FL on blur degree

 It is possible that you have already heard about this and know that the greater the FL, the more blurred the background.
 That is why portrait professionals are so fond of tele-lenses with a long FL.